For IT and software teams

 About Me

 My name is Antonios Chatzigiagkos.
-I have over a decade of experience in IT and build practical solutions for real-world technical challenges.
+I have 15+ years of experience in IT and build practical solutions for real-world technical challenges.

 My work covers IT operations, security, Microsoft 365 and Azure administration, automation, service management and modern AI tooling.
 I like useful systems: clear scope, good handoffs, tests, logs and rollback paths.